kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Elon's posts [often strangely coincided](november.md#elons-violinist) with what was going on for me at the conservatory and with regards to the trumpet teacher.
 - Was this just coincidence?
 - Is Elon aware of the systemic targeting of women in tech by porn addicts?
-- He clearly prefers pornified-women over real ones.
+- He clearly prefers pornified-women over real ones as his X posts demonstrate.

 ## Sunday 11th June